AdguardTeam/KnowledgeBaseDNS/docs/public-dns/overview.md

 ## AdGuard DNS protocols
 AdGuard DNS supports various protocols, so you can choose the one that suits you best.

-### DNSCrypt protocol
+### DNSCrypt
 AdGuard DNS allows you to use a specific encrypted protocol — DNSCrypt.
 Thanks to it, all DNS requests are being encrypted, which protects you from possible request interception and subsequent eavesdropping and/or alteration.
+But compared to the brand new DoH, DoT and DoQ protocols, DNSCrypt is considered obsolete and if possible we recommend using these protocols.

-### DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT) protocols
+### DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT)
-DoH) and DoT are modern secure DNS protocols that gain more and more popularity and will become the industry standards for the foreseeable future.
+DoH and DoT are modern secure DNS protocols that gain more and more popularity and will become the industry standards for the foreseeable future.
 Both are more reliable than DNSCrypt and both are supported by AdGuard DNS.

-### DNS-over-QUIC (DoQ) protocol
+### DNS-over-QUIC (DoQ)
-DNS-over-QUIC is a new DNS encryption protocol and AdGuard DNS is the first public resolver that supports it.
+[DNS-over-QUIC is a new DNS encryption protocol](https://adguard.com/en/blog/dns-over-quic.html) and AdGuard DNS is the first public resolver that supports it.
 Unlike DoH and DoT, it uses QUIC as a transport protocol and finally brings DNS back to its roots — working over UDP.
 It brings all the good things that QUIC has to offer — out-of-the-box encryption, reduced connection times, better performance when data packets are lost.
 Also, QUIC is supposed to be a transport-level protocol and there are no risks of metadata leaks that could happen with DoH.